perrutquist/NamedVecs.jl/README.md

 sol = solve(ODEProblem(f, u0, tspan))
 ```

 The fields `position` and `velocity` are defined when `u0` is created.
 They simply pass through the DifferentialEquations code (which knows nothing about NamedVecs) until `u` reaches our function `f` that uses those field names to get views into parts of the vector.
-The returned `udot` is also a `NamedVec`, which the ODE solver treats just like any other vector.
+The returned $\partial u / \partial t$ is also a `NamedVec`, which the ODE solver treats just like any other vector.

 If we wanted to work with 3D position/velocity instead, we would only need to define a new `u0`.
 There would be no need to pass sizes as a separate parameter to `f`.